Douglas County is searching for a Director of Open Space and Natural Resources

 Looking for that get-away feeling, but want to stay close to home?
 Was outdoor fun with friends or family what you had in mind?
 Discover Decode Douglas County Outdoors and let the adventure begin.
 There are hundreds of miles of trails (don’t forget trail etiquette) out there to hike, bike or explore.
 There’s Castlewood Canyon, Chatfield and Roxborough State Parks and over 63,000 acres of protected Open Space.
 And our hefty share of the million-acre Pike National Forest., plus an archery range for public use and an archaeological preserve to tour.

 Of course, there are rules and regulations, enforced by Rangers and Land management Specialists, for the safety of all.
 Please visit Colorado Parks and Wildlife Office to purchase a parks pass.
 Geocaching is supported but must be 10 feet off existing trails.
-You can also read how we’re protecting wildlife with habitat preservation, animal management and migration corridors and underpasses.
+You can also read how we’re protecting wildlife with habitat preservation, animal management, and migration corridors and underpasses.

-Enjoy the views.
+Enjoy the views!